matteoalessiocarrara/readability/README.md

 ## Using the header##

-Just include header file in C source code, then you can use new type definitions and macros
+Just include readability.h file in C source code, then you can use new type definitions and macros.
+You can also include only some headers, if others do not interest you.

+## Standard ##

+Headers should work with the c99 standard, and perhaps even with the previous standards, if you're lucky :)

 ## Achievement ##